This page was printed on:

 - Find out the hospital’s visiting rules, ﬁgure out where to park and note details about where to ﬁnd food and where you can store your bags.

 - Write down your questions when you think of them so you’ll have them ready the next time you meet with someone on the transplant team.
-Prepare to communicate your concerns openly.
+Prepare to discuss your concerns openly.
 Take notes during meetings and appointments.

 - Discuss and decide how you will handle diﬃcult decisions in your child’s care.